jermnelson/technology-narrative-pull-platform/editors/README.md

 # BIBFRAME Linked Data Toolset

-The development of the Catalog Pull Platform
+The development of the Catalog Pull Platform has closely followed the Library of Congress Bibliographic Framework (BIBFRAME) initiative.